octo-topi/blog-staging/exceptions/part-2/assets/excerpts.md

 ##### Section 17.3 : goto

 > You might think the debate related to gotos is extinct, but (...) the goto is still alive and well and living deep in your company’s server.
 Moreover, modern equivalents of the goto debate still crop up in various guises, including debates about multiple returns, multiple loop exits, named loop exits, error processing, and exception handling.

+## The pragmatic programmer

+### When to Use Exceptions

+#### Introduction

+> We suggested that it is good practice to check for every possible error—particularly the unexpected ones.
+However, in practice this can lead to some pretty ugly code; the normal logic of your program can end up being totally obscured by error handling.

+#### What Is Exceptional ?
+> One of the problems with exceptions is knowing when to use them.
+We believe that exceptions should rarely be used as part of a program’s normal flow; exceptions should be reserved for unexpected events.
+For example, if your code tries to open a file for reading and that file does not exist, should an exception be raised?
+Our answer is, “It depends.”
+If the file should have been there, then an exception is warranted.
+Something unexpected happened - a file you were expecting to exist seems to have disappeared.
+On the other hand, if you have no idea whether the file should exist or not, then it doesn’t seem exceptional if you can’t find it, and an error return is appropriate.
+Why do we suggest this approach to exceptions?
+Well, an exception represents an immediate, nonlocal transfer of control—it’s a kind of cascading goto.
+Programs that use exceptions as part of their  normal processing suffer from all the readability and maintainability problems of classic spaghetti code.
+These programs break encapsulation: routines and their callers are more tightly coupled via exception handling.

+.

 ## Implementations patterns